Advice

 Our own videographer, for example, was choosing between a Tesla Model 3 and a Polestar 2, and discovered the Tesla was twice as expensive to insure.
 There are even some reports of insurers refusing to cover certain EVs either due to the complexity of repairs, problems sourcing parts or a lack of knowledge on how to do the work.

-However, it’s not an issue for all electric cars and in many cases the difference in premiums between EV and ICE are minimal.
+However, it’s not an issue for all electric cars and exclusive research by EV Powered last year revealed that electric cars are, on average, cheaper to insure than petrol ones.
 Just make sure you do your research in advance.

 Charging